2004 Detroit Lions season: Overview

 The second of two Lions first-round draft selections in 2004, Kevin Jones led the team in rushing yards with 1,133 and scored five rushing touchdowns.

 The Lions started their season 4–2 before suffering a 5-game losing streak and ending their season 6–10, missing the playoffs.
 They suffered their fourth straight losing season and finished third in the NFC North.
 The offense, led by offensive coordinator Sherman Lewis, was 24th in both points and yards.
 The passing game, headed by three-year starter Joey Harrington, was 23rd in passing yards and 20th in passing touchdowns.
-Harrington passed for 3,047 yards, 19 touchdowns, and 12 interceptions; his 3,047 passing yards and 19 passing touchdowns would be career highs.
+Harrington passed for a career-high 3,047 yards, a career-high 19 touchdowns, and 12 interceptions.
 The run game was led by rookie Kevin Jones who finished with 1,133 rushing yards and five rushing touchdowns, becoming just the third Lion since Billy Sims and Barry Sanders to rush for over 1,000 yards in their rookie season.
 The run game finished 19th in rushing yards but 30th in rushing touchdowns.
 The defense, led by first-year defensive coordinator and former Chicago Bears head coach Dick Jauron, finished 18th in points allowed and 22nd in yards allowed.
-Cornerback Dré Bly lead the team in interceptions with four, including a pick-6, while defensive end James Hall led the team in sacks with 11½ and linebacker Earl Holmes led the team in combined tackles with 111.
-Kicker Jason Hanson went 24/28 on field goal attempts and 28/28 on extra point attempts while punter Nick Harris averaged 40.9 yards per punt.
+Cornerback Dré Bly lead the team in interceptions with four, including a pick-six, while defensive end James Hall led the team in sacks with 11½ and linebacker Earl Holmes led the team in combined tackles with 111.
+Kicker Jason Hanson went 24 for 28 on field goal attempts and 28 for 28 on extra point attempts, while punter Nick Harris averaged 40.9 yards per punt.

-Detroit's second-round selection in 2003, linebacker Boss Bailey, would miss the entirety of the 2004 season after an injury in practice revealed torn cartilage.
-Bailey went on the active roster towards the end of the season, but was placed back on injured reserve after Bailey said the injury was "holding [him] back mentally."
+Detroit's second-round selection in 2003, linebacker Boss Bailey, missed the entirety of the 2004 season after an injury in practice revealed torn cartilage.
+Bailey went on the active roster towards the end of the season, but was placed back on injured reserve after Bailey said the injury was "holding me back mentally".
 Wide receiver Charles Rogers, whom the Lions selected second overall in 2003, broke his collarbone during the Lions' season opener against the Chicago Bears and was lost for the season.
-Cornerback Dré Bly would injure his knee in the same game and wouldn't return until Week 6.
+Cornerback Dré Bly injured his knee in the same game and would not return until Week 6.
 Detroit also lost running back Paul Smith for the season, placing him on injured reserve.
 In Week 3, rookie running back Kevin Jones suffered a high-ankle sprain which sidelined him for the Week 5 game against Atlanta and lost cornerback Rod Babers for the season with a broken collarbone.
-On the second-half opening kickoff during the Thanksgiving Day matchup against the Colts, return specialist Eddie Drummond fractured his shoulder blade, keeping him out for the rest of the season.
+During the Thanksgiving Day matchup against the Colts, return specialist Eddie Drummond fractured his shoulder blade, keeping him out for the rest of the season.
 Robert Porcher, who had forgone retirement in the offseason to return to Detroit, chose to retire after not suiting up for a single Detroit game.
-Porcher retired with 95½ sacks with the team, the franchise leader.
+Porcher retired with a franchise-leading 95½ sacks.